misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch9.md

 }
 ```

-What happens with a repeating linear gradient is that the declared color stops and
-color hints are repeated on a loop along the gradient line, over and over, forever.
-Given the previous examples, that means switching between black and yellow every
-25 pixels forever.
+What happens with a repeating linear gradient is that the declared color stops and color hints are repeated on a loop along the gradient line, over and over, forever.
+Given the previous examples, that means switching between black and yellow every 25 pixels forever.

-Note that the last color stop has an explicit length (50px).
-This is important with
-repeating gradients, because the length value on the last color stop defines the overall
-length of the pattern.
+Note that the last color stop has an explicit length (`50px`).
+This is important with repeating gradients, because the length value on the last color stop defines the overall length of the pattern.

-Now, those examples work because there’s supposed to be a hard stop where the gra‐
-dient repeats.
-If you’re using smoother transitions, you need to be careful that the
-color value at the last color stop matches the color value at the first color stop.
-Con‐
+Now, those examples work because there’s supposed to be a hard stop where the gradient repeats.
+If you’re using smoother transitions, you need to be careful that the color value at the last color stop matches the color value at the first color stop.
+Consider this:
-sider this:

 ```css
 repeating-linear-gradient(-45deg, purple 0px, gold 50px)
 ```

-This will produce a smooth gradient from purple to gold at 50 pixels, and then a hard
-switch back to purple and another 50-pixel purple-to-gold blend.
-By adding one
-more color stop with the same color as the first color stop, the gradient can be
-smoothed out to avoid hard-stop lines.
-See Figure 9-103 for a comparison of the two
+This will produce a smooth gradient from purple to gold at 50 pixels, and then a hard switch back to purple and another 50-pixel purple-to-gold blend.
+By adding one more color stop with the same color as the first color stop, the gradient can be smoothed out to avoid hard-stop lines.
+See Figure 9-103 for a comparison of the two approaches:
-approaches:

 ```css
 repeating-linear-gradient(-45deg, purple 0px, gold 50px, purple 100px)